Unity Editor is Now Available for Linux! Learn to Install it

 Non-FOSS Alert: Unity Editor on Linux (or any other platform) is not open-source software.
 It is covered here because it supports to install in Linux distribution.

 No matter whether you have a personal or a professional license, you can access the editor if you have Unity 2019.1 installed or later.

-In their announcement post, they also mentioned the configurations supported for their 2021 LTS release:
+In their Linux Installation Instructions, they also mentioned the configurations supported for their 2021 LTS release:

-- Additional: Gnome desktop environment running on top of X11 windowing system, Nvidia official proprietary graphics driver and AMD Mesa graphics driver
+- Additional: Gnome desktop environment running on top of X11 windowing system, Nvidia official proprietary graphics driver or AMD Mesa graphics driver

 You can always try on anything else – but it’s better to stick with the official requirements for the best experience.